Week 28 2022

 COVID-19 presents a low risk of serious illness to most children and most fully vaccinated adults.
 Since 1 April, testing is no longer expected in nearly all education, childcare, and children’s social care settings.

-Since 1 April, adults with symptoms of a respiratory infection, including COVID-19, and a high temperature or who feel unwell, are advised to try to stay at home and avoid contact with other people, until they feel well enough to resume normal activities and they no longer have a high temperature - if they had one.
+Since 1 April, adults with symptoms of a respiratory infection (opens in a new tab), including COVID-19, and a high temperature or who feel unwell, are advised to try to stay at home and avoid contact with other people, until they feel well enough to resume normal activities and they no longer have a high temperature - if they had one.

 Children and young people who are under 18 years old with mild symptoms such as a runny nose, sore throat, or slight cough, who are otherwise well, should continue to attend their setting.
 If they are unwell and have a high temperature then they should stay at home and avoid contact with other people, where they can.
 They can go back to their setting when they no longer have a high temperature, and they are well enough to attend.